ideacrew/enroll/CONTRIBUTING.md

 If we ask for changes via code reviews then:

-1. Make the required updates to the code.
+1. Make the required updates to the code
-2. Re-run the test suites to ensure tests are still passing.
+2. Re-run the test suites to ensure tests are still passing
 3. Push additional commit(s)

 ## <a name="commit"></a> Commit Message Guidelines